-- Women who are pregnant or planning on becoming pregnant should be advised by their healthcare practitioner to take prenatal vitamin and mineral supplements to achieve adequate intakes of key nutrients including vitamin D, folic acid, iron, iodine, and choline.
+- Women who are pregnant or planning on becoming pregnant should be advised by their healthcare practitioner to take prenatal nutritional supplements to achieve adequate intakes of key nutrients including vitamin D, folic acid, iron, iodine, and choline.

-- Vegetarian and vegan pregnant or lactating women should ask their healthcare providers about supplementation to ensure adequate intakes of iron, vitamin B12, choline, zinc, iodine, and EPA/DHA.
+- Vegetarian and vegan pregnant or lactating women should ask their healthcare providers about personalized nutritional supplements to ensure adequate intakes of iron, vitamin B12, choline, zinc, iodine, and EPA/DHA.

 - Vitamin B12 is a nutrient of concern for older adults because of poor absorption from food, and therefore may require supplementation.

 Overall, the basic principles of healthy eating (including nutrient-dense foods and limiting overconsumption of added sugar, saturated fats, sodium and alcohol) still stand.
 However, the new guidelines also recognize that underconsumption of key nutrients is a public health concern and that nutritional supplements can help support the health of Americans.
 To learn more, read the full guide.